 The first week is dedicated to detox, while the following weeks or months focus on lifestyle changes.

 While detoxification is one major aspect of in-patient rehabilitation, therapy is the other big tenant.

 While quitting their drinking habits, patients may consult counsellors in individual and group setting and assess how their outlook on life affects their decision-making and health.

-Programs like Alcoholics Anonymous also exist to offer sponsors and further deterrents to drinking.
+Programmes like Alcoholics Anonymous also exist to offer sponsors and further deterrents to drinking.

-In a 2006 study, researchers found that out of 180 chronic alcoholic subjects, 52 per cent abstained from alcohol for a period of at least seven years with the help of supervised out-patient therapy programs.
+In a 2006 study, researchers found that out of 180 chronic alcoholic subjects, 52 per cent abstained from alcohol for a period of at least seven years with the help of supervised out-patient therapy programmes.